Shahid-Ismail/CowScreeningDB-A-public-database-for-lameness-detection/README.md

 1. Download the license agreement [AICow-Dataset.pdf](https://github.com/Shahid-Ismail/Test/files/10330214/AICow-Dataset.pdf).
 Send a scanned copy of license after filling necessary information to xxxx@ulpgc.es.
 Email should include the following\
 Subject: [DATABASE download: DeepSignDB]\
 Body: Your name, e-mail, telephone number, organization, postal mail, purpose for which you will use the database, time and date at which you sent the email with the signed license agreement.
-2. Once the email copy of the license agreement has been received at ATVS, you will receive an email with a password.
-This password can be used to extract the datac=base.
+2. Once the email copy of the license agreement has been received at ulpgs, you will receive an email with a password.
+This password can be used to extract the database[AICow-Dataset.pdf](https://github.com/Shahid-Ismail/Test/files/10330214/AICow-Dataset.pdf).

 # Description of AICow-Dataset
 AICow-Dataset is arranged in form of folders which are comma separated values(CSV) files.
 The structure of AICow-Dataset is given below<br>